artsmia/artstories.md/stories/esoteric-buddhism-and-the-five-great-wisdom-kings.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_clark_1982002_00248.jpg)

-In Esoteric Buddhist belief, there are many types of death, including “outer death,” or the end of life; and inner death, or ignorance.
+In Esoteric Buddhist belief, there are many types of death, including “outer death,” or the end of life; and "inner death", or ignorance.
 Daitoku Myoo, “the defeater of death,” helps his followers conquer death through enlightenment.

 ---